Testing & Evaluation FAQs

 - If you don’t see your order, check the date range and adjust as needed (a maximum of six months can be displayed at one time).

-Will the scores tell us what curriculum level to use?
+Will the scores tell us what grade level to use?

 Achievement test scores can indicate possible areas of academic weakness; however, test results should never be used as the sole determiner for any educational decision.